Traffic Bollards

 Durability

-When choosing a bollard to install for traffic calming measures, they will be hit several times over their lifetime.
-Consider the payback for buying a quality product that will last longer and take more hits over a cheaper one up front that will take fewer hits over its lifetime.
-Often with traffic bollards, selecting a more expensive product up front, will provide you with a more durable long-term saving.
+Bollards for traffic calming will be hit several times over their lifetime.
+Consider the payback for buying a quality product that will last longer and take more hits, over a cheaper one that will withstand fewer hits over its lifetime.
+Selecting a more expensive traffic bollard upfront will often provide you with a greater long-term saving.

 Signage